josephnjeri/spiced_initial_assessment/README.md

 Implementation of the class methods is done under the 'main.py' script found in this directory The main.py script is self-explanatory.
 It contains comments on what is going on.
 Your comments and detailed assessment are most welcome.
+No virtual enviroment has been created for this project.
+Requirements: Latest Anaconda distribution
+To generate results at once, type 'python main.py' without quotes